mcandre/gruesome/README.md

-# gruesome - A Groovy port of the QuickCheck unit test framework
+# gruesome - a Groovy port of the QuickCheck unit test framework

 # EXAMPLE